+Restrictions, if any, on the right to freely retain or dispose of units being offered.

+Pledge of Units:-

-The policy regarding reissue of repurchased units, including the maximum extent, the manner of reissue, the entity (the scheme or the AMC) involved in the same.Units once redeemed will be extinguished and will not be reissued.Restrictions, if any, on the right to freely retain or dispose of units being offered.Pledge of Units:-The Units under the Scheme may be offered as security by way pledge / charge in favor of scheduled banks, financial institutions, banking finance companies (NBFC's), or any other body.
-The AMC/ will note and record such Pledged Units.
-A standard form for this pur is available on request at all ISCs.
-The AMC shall mark a lien or specified units only upon receiving the duly completed form documents as it may require.
-Disbursement of such loans will be a entire discretion of the bank / financial institution / NBFC or any of body concerned and the Mutual Fund assumes no responsibility thereor The Pledgor will not be able to redeem/switch Units that are pledged the entity to which the Units are pledged provides a written authoris right to freely retain or dispose of units being offered.
-The Units under the Scheme may be offered as security by way pledge / charge in favor of scheduled banks, financial institutions, banking finance companies (NBFC's), or any other body.
-The AMC/ will note and record such Pledged Units.
-A standard form for this pur is available on request at all ISCs.
-The AMC shall mark a lien or specified units only upon receiving the duly completed form documents as it may require.
-Disbursement of such loans will be a entire discretion of the bank / financial institution / NBFC or any body concerned and the Mutual Fund assumes no responsibility thereof The Pledgor will not be able to redeem/switch Units that are pledged I. dispose of units being offered.
-The Units under the Scheme may be offered as security by way pledge / charge in favor of scheduled banks, financial institutions, banking finance companies (NBFC's), or any other body.
-The AMC/ will note and record such Pledged Units.
-A standard form for this pur is available on request at all ISCs.
-The AMC shall mark a lien on specified units only upon receiving the duly completed form documents as it may require.
-Disbursement of such loans will be a entire discretion of the bank / financial institution / NBFC or any body concerned and the Mutual Fund assumes no responsibility thereof The Pledgor will not be able to redeem/switch Units that are pledged to the Mutual Fund that the pledge / lien/ charge may be removed long as Units are pledged, the Pledgee will have complete authori redeem such Units.
-IDCW declared on Units under lien will be paid invested to the credit of the Unit Holder and not the lien holder u specified otherwise in the lien letter.
-MC/RTA s purpose on on the orm and be at the any other hereof. lged until horisation oved.
-As hority to paid / re- For units of the Scheme held in electronic (Demat) form, the rule Depository applicable for pledge will be applicable Pledge/Assignment of units of the Scheme.
-Pledgor and Pledgee have a beneficial account with the Depository.
-These accounts can be the same DP or with different DPs. ble for gee must Lien on Units:- On an ongoing basis, when existing and new investors in Subscriptions, pending clearance of the payment instrument, a tempo- hold (lien) will be created on the Units allotted and such Units shall in available for redemption/switch out until the payment proceeds realised by the Fund.
-In case a Unit holder redeems Units immedi after making subscription for purchase of units, the redemption reques such investor shall be rejected.
-In case the cheque/draft is dishor during clearing process by the bank, the transaction will be reversed the Units allotted there against shall be cancelled under intimation to applicant.
-In respect of NRIs, the AMC/ RTA shall mark a temporary (lien) on the Units, in case the requisite documents (such FIRC/Account debit letter) have not been submitted along with application form and before the submission of the redemption reque The AMC reserves the right to change the operational guidelines temporary lien on Units from time to time. emporary all not be eeeds are nediately equest for shonored ersed and on to the rary hold (such as with the request.
+The Units under the Scheme may be offered as security by way of a pledge / charge in favor of scheduled banks, financial institutions, non-banking finance companies (NBFC's), or any other body.
+The AMC/RTA will note and record such Pledged Units.
+A standard form for this purpose is available on request at all ISCs.
+The AMC shall mark a lien on the specified units only upon receiving the duly completed form and documents as it may require.
+Disbursement of such loans will be at the entire discretion of the bank / financial institution / NBFC or any other body concerned and the Mutual Fund assumes no responsibility thereof.

+The Pledgor will not be able to redeem/switch Units that are pledged until the entity to which the Units are pledged provides a written authorisation to the Mutual Fund that the pledge / lien/ charge may be removed.
+As long as Units are pledged, the Pledgee will have complete authority to redeem such Units.
+IDCW declared on Units under lien will be paid / re-invested to the credit of the Unit Holder and not the lien holder unless specified otherwise in the lien letter.

+For units of the Scheme held in electronic (Demat) form, the rules of Depository applicable for pledge will be applicable for Pledge/Assignment of units of the Scheme.
+Pledgor and Pledgee must have a beneficial account with the Depository.
+These accounts can be with the same DP or with different DPs.

+Lien on Units:-

+On an ongoing basis, when existing and new investors make Subscriptions, pending clearance of the payment instrument, a temporary hold (lien) will be created on the Units allotted and such Units shall not be available for redemption/switch out until the payment proceeds are realised by the Fund.
+In case a Unit holder redeems Units immediately after making subscription for purchase of units, the redemption request for such investor shall be rejected.
+In case the cheque/draft is dishonored during clearing process by the bank, the transaction will be reversed and the Units allotted there against shall be cancelled under intimation to the applicant.
+In respect of NRIs, the AMC/ RTA shall mark a temporary hold (lien) on the Units, in case the requisite documents (such as FIRC/Account debit letter) have not been submitted along with the application form and before the submission of the redemption request.
+The AMC reserves the right to change the operational guidelines for temporary lien on Units from time to time.